 - Remember the days when you were head-over-heels with your partner?
 What did you just LOVE of him or her?
 Where does that beauty live in me?

 - How has my partner shown up in me my best-self-parts?
 My ability to forgive, be compassionate, be patient, be loving, etc.?

 - Where would I want to stretch and grow these altruistic parts of myself?
 How might I practice that with my partner and in other relationships?

 I often say that if you let it, a relationship can work you to be your best self.
 This requires a commitment to the process…staying awake and conscious to the present moment and alert and accountable to your pieces of the relationship.

-If you want to go deeper in this work, schedule a free 20 minute consultation now or give me at call at 720.457.3342.
+If you want to go deeper in this work, schedule a free 20-minute consultation now or give me a call at 720.457.3342.

 Jenny Glick, MA, MSC, LMFT is a licensed marriage and family therapist and the owner of the Counseling Center of Cherry Creek.
 Her work with individuals and couples helps to heal and transform and create new opportunities in relationships.